-Everton analysis – Blues desperate for a left back and have to get the Theo Walcott deal done fast – Liverpool Echo
+Everton manager Sam Allardyce says he should have been more ‘boring’ with Spurs team selection – SkySports

 |

-Farhad Moshiri doesn't often pop his head above the parapet – well, unless you're called Jim White – so an interview released ahead of the Everton General Meeting last Tuesday prompted much intrigue.
-Not least this particular morsel.
-“We are …

-Tottenham 4-0 Everton: Harry Kane Breaks Spurs Scoring Record in Comfortable Victory
+Tottenham 4-0 Everton: Harry Kane plays down achieving all-time Premier League goalscoring record for Spurs

-Tottenham vs Everton result: Premier League 2017-18 action as it happened at Wembley Stadium

-Twitter reacts to Kane becoming Tottenham's leading Premier League goalscorer at just 24 years old
+Sam Allardyce feeling blue after horror show leaves Everton stuck in another rut

 Do you have something awesome to share with the world?
 Click here to share